-Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace
+Dancing on Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Hollyoaks’ Carly Stenson has additionally reportedly been seen heading to Dancing On Ice auditions.

-Finest identified for taking part in Steph Cunningham on the Channel 4 collection, Stenson can be the first Hollyoaks star to look on the competitors since Richard Blackwood competed in 2019.
+Greatest identified for enjoying Steph Cunningham on the Channel 4 collection, Stenson can be the first Hollyoaks star to look on the competitors since Richard Blackwood competed in 2019.

 Jodie Prenger

-West Finish star Jodie Prenger can also be rumoured to be in consideration for a spot on the skating competitors’s celeb line-up.

-The actress and singer, who gained musical competitors I’d Do Something in 2008, has appeared on the Greatest Loser, Pointless Celebrities and Let’s Dance for Comedian Aid in the previous.
+The actress and singer, who gained musical competitors I’d Do Something in 2008, has appeared on the Largest Loser, Pointless Celebrities and Let’s Dance for Comedian Reduction in the previous.

 Wayne Bridge